 AHEAD 2005 Conference, in Milwaukee, Wisconsin,

-includes one special two-day Preconference Institute on E-text creation, scanning,
+special two-day Preconference Institute on E-text creation, scanning, and

 production that will take place on August 1-2.
 Check the AHEAD Conference